 - Manual labor that irritates the knee

 - Squatting and kneeling

 It also means making some major modifications to aggravating exercises in the gym.
-We’re going to want to temporarily eliminate movements like:
+We’re going to want to temporarily eliminate or modify movements like:

 - Olympic lifts (cleans, snatch)